 How Many Charge Types Should I Have?

-Tailwind comes with a few default Revenue and Expense Items already set up – you may want to edit these items to better fit your business, or replace them entirely.
+Tailwind comes with a few default Revenue and Expense Items already set up – you may want to edit these items to fit your business better or replace them entirely.

 Clear divisions in Revenue and Expense Items will also help you get the most from Tailwind’s reporting capabilities.

-If you do set up some commission-based Expense Items, you may want to also set up some Automatic Payables to make use of them.
+If you set up some commission-based Expense Items, you may also want to set up some Automatic Payables to make use of them.

 Setting up Revenue and Expense Items is only one of Tailwind’s many Configuration and Settings options.